MUNICIPALITY OF alberona

 Town hall Culture office – Ph.
 0881 592022

-The name’s origin does not have a known source.
-It may derive from the word alveus meaning cavity, small hiding place or from the word alberone (big tree).
-In the first example, it would refer to a community of Sardinian people, who were looking for refuge in this area, where consequently this small village was established.
+The name’s origin is uncertain.
+It may derive from the word alveus, meaning “cavity”, “small hiding place” or from the word alberone, “big tree”.
+In the first case, it would refer to a community of Sardinian people, who were looking for refuge in this area, where consequently this small village was established.

-In the “Scadenzario” written by Federico II (1239) the village is called Alberona, while Andrea Spinelli in his work “Diurnali” (1258) calls it Alvarona.
+In the “Scadenzario” written by Federico II (1239) the borgo is called Alberona, while Andrea Spinelli in his work “Diurnali” (1258) calls it Alvarona.